-SM IPC.
+5M IPC.
 An IPC rate mainly describes an SM's performance, which consists of various functional units with varying lane depths.
 For example, V100 SMs include four single-precision (SP) ALUs with four pipe depths, as presented in Figure 2.
-When a thread block occupies only SP-ALU lanes, assuming an operation takes one cycle, the ideal IPC for each SM should be sixteen without other functional units' contribution.
+When a thread

+- block occupies only SP-ALU lanes, assuming an operation takes one cycle, the ideal IPC for each SM should be sixteen without other functional units' contribution.
 However, IPC oscillates during the execution depending on SM and memory hierarchy utilization.
 GPPRMon tracks the runtime IPC rate for each SM separately for each sampling interval, and one can active per SM IPC tracking by enabling IPC control flag as in Figure 3.
-With GPPRMon, developers can analyze runtime IPC variations and investigate the root causes of IPC suffering.
+With GPPRMon, developers can analyze runtime IPC variations and investigate the root causes of IPC suffering. - Instruction Monitor.

-Instruction Monitor.
 The instruction monitor feature of GPPRMon records the issue/completion cycles of warp instructions within each thread block together with their opcode, operand, and PC separately.
 Since GPUs execute instructions for multiple threads concurrently by a common PC within a warp, we design tracking instruction issues/completions at the warp level.
 While the first row of the Instruction Monitor in Part 1-b shows the issue statistics, the second displays the completion.
 Even if the dispatcher unit may issue the same instruction multiple times for a warp, it is guaranteed that any two instructions, of which CTA_ID, SM_ID, local Warp_ID, and PC are the same, cannot change the issue/completion sequence.
-Hence, we can obtain the correct issue/completion matching for each instruction mon. control flag as in Figure 3.
+Hence, we can obtain the correct issue/completion matching for each instruction.
+Users can activate the instruction monitoring utility for each thread block with instruction mon. control flag as in Figure 3.

-Power Metrics
+9 Power Metrics